livecycle/preevy/site/docs/docker-extension.md

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/54044c48-d204-4320-9f9d-b885e8294df2)

    You can choose to between Local and Cloud.
-The local option will create a tunnel to your local machine, and the cloud option will deploy your application to the cloud and create a tunnel to it.
+The local option will create a tunnel to your local machine, and the cloud option will put your application to the cloud and create a tunnel to it.
 You can choose depending on your use case.
 For example, if you want the environment to stay for few amount of time, you can choose the local option.
 If you want the environment to stay for a longer time, and team can access it over few days, you can choose the cloud option.

-   In this flow we will choose the local option, click [here](/) to learn more about the cloud option.
+   In this flow we will choose the local option, click [here](#Share-to-the-cloud) to learn more about the cloud option.
 After that, you will be prompted to choose the access level.
 You can choose between public and private access.
 If you choose public access, you will get a public URL that you can share with anyone.
 If you choose private access, you will get a private URL that requires authentication and can only be used by your organization members.
 Then click on the "Share" button to get the shareable URL.

    ![Livecycle Docker Extension](https://github.com/livecycle/preevy/assets/51878265/0cd6bd7a-2608-4253-b1b0-e0e6eca496dd)